- Start with 1 cup all-purpose flour. Remove 2 Tablespoons (16g) so you have 14 Tablespoons total.

 - 16-tablespoons) sugar

 - Begin with 1 cup all-purpose flour as a base.
-Remove 2 Tablespoons (16g) from the amount, leaving you with 14 Tablespoons.
-(You may use the 2 Tablespoons you saved for another use.)
+Remove 2 Tablespoons (16g) from the total, leaving you with 14 Tablespoons.
+(You can use the 2 Tablespoons you saved for another purpose.)
 It’s as simple as putting it back in the flour bag or canister!

 - 14 Tablespoons of flour should be combined with 1 tablespoon of cornstarch.

 - Sift the ingredients together TWICE.
 Basically, sift the ingredients into a mixing basin.
 Continue to sift it through the sifter a second time.
-Sifting not only ensures that the two components are properly combined, but it also aerates the mixture, resulting in a consistency that is close to that of actual cake flour.
+Sifting not only ensures that the two ingredients are properly combined, but it also aerates the mixture, resulting in a consistency that is similar to that of real cake flour.

-- 1 cup of this combination should be measured (with a spoon and a level) You’ll end up with around 1 cup anyway, however sifting might occasionally result in higher volume due to the addition of air.
+- 1 cup of this combination should be measured (with a spoon and a level) You’ll end up with about 1 cup regardless, but sifting can sometimes result in more volume due to the addition of air.

-- You should now have 1 cup of cake flour, which you may use in any recipes that call for cake flour going forward.
-It’s possible to perform this procedure in bulk if the recipe calls for more than 1 cup cake flour
+- You should now have 1 cup of cake flour, which you can use in any recipes that call for cake flour going forward.
+It’s possible to make this process in bulk if the recipe calls for more than 1 cup cake flour

-- nevertheless, I feel it’s preferable to create each cup of cake flour individually.
+- however, I find it’s preferable to make each cup of cake flour individually.

 - It is necessary to use 14 tablespoons (3/4 cup plus 2 tablespoons